 Where there is a concern, the DSL will consider the level of risk and decide which agency to make a referral to.
-This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the local authority children's social care team.
+This could include the police or Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the local authority children's social care team.